 An EPIRB is for one’s boat and registered to the vessel.
 It should be mounted in an area on the vessel free of overhead obstructions, yet easily accessible (Category I).
 It may also be carried in a ditch bag, which is a compact floating bag designed to hold items a boater may need in an emergency (Category II).

 Boaters often prefer an EPIRB over a PLB (Personal Locator Beacon).
 EPIRBs, once placed in the water, will operate autonomously by self-activating and floating upright in a transmitting position.
 Because of their simplicity, it is easy to educate others on board about how they work.
-They are specifically designed for a worse case scenario of just you and the beacon in the water.
+They are specifically designed for a worst-case scenario of just you and the beacon in the water.
 Owning a properly installed EPIRB is a sound investment for boaters, as it may save your life and the lives of loved ones during an emergency.

 You must register your EPIRB with the National Oceanic and Atmospheric Administration (NOAA) at beaconregistration.noaa.gov – it is very easy and only takes a few minutes.
 If any of your information changes (phone number, address, sold or bought a new boat), you must update your registration.
 If you sell your boat, instruct the new owner to update the registration as well, or you may be contacted by rescue authorities if it is activated.